-In the quest of saving money without sacrificing your comfort, many homeowners and renters alike are searching for ways to stay warm this winter without turning on, or turning up the heating.
-If you’ve been searching for how to stay warm on a tight budget, save on your energy bills this winter whilst remaining warm and cozy with these 25 effective ways of staying warm sans your heating unit.
+In the quest of saving money without sacrificing your comfort, many homeowners and renters alike are searching for ways to stay warm this winter without turning on, or turning up the heating at home.
+If you’ve been searching for how to keep warm on a tight budget, save on your energy bills this winter whilst remaining warm and cozy with these 25 effective ways of staying warm sans your heating unit.

 If you heat your home via a wood fire or wood burning stove, be sure to check out our post: How to get totally free firewood to heat your home.
 I can honestly say that we have more than enough firewood to get us all the way through the winter, and it didn’t cost a penny.
 Combine free firewood with the ways to stay warm below, and you’ll be warm and cozy in even the worst weather.